This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Acute bronchitis is swelling and irritation in the air passages of your lungs.
 This irritation may cause you to cough or have other breathing problems.
 Acute bronchitis often starts because of another illness, such as a cold or the flu.
 The illness spreads from your nose and throat to your windpipe and airways.
 Bronchitis is often called a chest cold.
-Acute bronchitis lasts about 3 weeks and is usually not a serious illness.
+Acute bronchitis lasts about 3 to 6 weeks and is usually not a serious illness.
 Your cough can last for several weeks.

 Return to the emergency department if:

 - Your lips or fingernails turn blue.

 - You feel like you are not getting enough air when you breathe.

 Contact your healthcare provider if:

 - Your breathing problems do not go away or get worse.